-We reveal exactly why messy play is ideal for children with Special Educational Needs and also share some great hints, tips and ideas for messy play and outdoor lessons
+We reveal exactly why messy play is ideal for children with Special Educational Needs and download our PDF for hints, tips and ideas for messy play and outdoor lessons

-Messy play offers all children many different opportunities for learning, developing, and improving their sensory perception.
 For children with Special Educational Needs and/or Specific Learning Difficulties, occupational therapists often refer to sensory processing or sensory integration activities as a necessary part of their development, whether they have a sensory processing disorder or not, to help them learn to foster appropriate responses to sensation and to achieve normal sensory development.
-Perhaps even more importantly, messy play is a very inclusive form of play and learning which every child can join in.

 How does messy play really help children with Special Educational Needs?

 There are many professionals out there, occupational therapists, teachers and other practitioners, who have studied and researched, have hands on experience of and have written academic articles and opinions on the benefits of sensory processing activities for children with Special Educational Needs.

 Messy play is just one such (very broad!) activity and there is so much that can be said for it!

 Download our PDF to understand the many benefits of messy play to SEN learners.
 We also reveal some fantastic activities and ideas to incorporate messy play into your daily lesson plans:

 We hope you find our Messy Play document useful and always remember, as well as all the fantastic benefits mentioned, messy play can also help with children's daily challenges..

 Some children have difficulty with motor skills (fine or motor), such as walking, balancing, riding a bike, writing, and holding and controlling objects.
 Some children need more frequent and varied stimulation to stay happy and engaged while others need help to keep themselves calm and controlled and to understand the world around them and how they fit into it.